 Above is the Victron 75/15 MPPT charger.
 What is different about this charger is that there is no LCD display at all.
 You can access charging information and configure the charger via your smartphone with the supplied app (iOS & Android) using bluetooth.
-The charger is highly configurable via the app - right down to how the charging cycle works! (note: Bluetooth is now built in with no need for the external dongle above)
+The charger is highly configurable via the app - right down to how the charging cycle works!

 This charger is a good solution if you want to hide your charger and don't want to cut big holes for an LCD display/control panel.
 The disadvantage is you can't see your battery voltage or charging status at a glance.
 You have to open the app on your phone or tablet.

 This charger can handle 100W or 200W solar systems.

 The WRM15 by Western Co (above) is an Italian mage dual battery MPPT charger that uses bluetooth to connect to an app on your phone/tablet.
 This solar regulator will charge both your starter battery and your leisure batter/ies.
 The WRM15 can handfle up to 250 Watts of solar panels.
 Note it is a special order so adds around 3 days extra to delivery times.

 An MPPT charger works differently from a PWM charger.
 Solar panels typically produce 12-20volts.
 The voltage goes down as the sun diminishes, and as the panel gets hot.
 To charge a leisure battery the volatge of the charger needs to be more than the voltage of the leisure battery - approx 13volts.
 This is why solar panels produce up to 20volts, so there is some room to play with.
 We always recommend MPPT chargers with slimline panels as they priduce a higher voltage, which suits MPPT better - you waste less energy.